cdp-trial-patterns/data-in-motion/02_kafka_iceberg.md

 # Use Case 2 - Writing critical syslog events to Apache Iceberg for analysis

 A few weeks have passed since you built your data flow with DataFlow Designer to filter out critical syslog events to a dedicated Kafka topic.
 Now that everyone has better visibility into real-time health, management wants to do historical analysis on the data.
 Your company is evaluating Apache Iceberg to build an open data lakehouse and you are tasked with building a flow that ingests the most critical syslog events into an Iceberg table.
+Visit the [Cloudera YouTube channel](https://youtu.be/oqaT7FDd0Fc?t=1590) for a video walkthrough of this use case.

 ![use-case-2_overview.png](images/use-case-2_overview.png)